Boomslangnz/FFBArcadePlugin/README.md

-# FFB Arcade Plugin
+# FFB Arcade Plugin - WMMT6RR

 Brought to you by Boomslangnz, Ducon2016, Spazzy, Adam_, jpb & pinkimo.

+6RR version brought to you by Rocco.

-This is a plugin to provide Force Feedback and Rumble to various arcade games.
+This is a plugin to provide Force Feedback and Rumble to various arcade games, including WMMT6RR.

+## Changelog in 6RR ver:

+- Temporarily removed Additional Fake Effects from 6R due to DLL memory access issue
+- Add Reverse Collision option
+- Add Reverse Tires Slip option
+- Have fun ;)

 ## Requirements